 Or perhaps a walk?
 Choose a windswept cliff-top, a quiet beach or a bush-clad path or head for historic Point Nepean where you'll find all three.
 The most famous feature of our 25,000 hectares of national parks, Point Nepean was closed to the public for more than 100 years.
 It's now open for everyone's enjoyment, and you can follow the cycle- and-pedestrian road to the extensive wartime military installations right at the tip of Point Nepean.

 By this time, the seaside may well be beckoning you – and the Mornington Peninsula has plenty of options.
-Surfing, scuba diving, sailing, diving with dolphins or swimming with seals, fishing in Port Phillip Bay or the thrill of horse-riding along the sands of wind-swept Gunnamatta Beach.
+Go surfing, scuba diving, swimming with dolphins and deals or Paddle Boarding.
+Fishing in Port Phillip Bay is a long time family favorite.
+Experience the thrill of horse riding along the sands of wind-swept Gunnamatta Beach.

 Mud wraps and massages